Abel-hash/my-first-website/README.md

 This website was built as part of the learning material for Code Institute's Fullstack Web Developer program.

-You can check out the website <a href="https://abel-hash.github.io/my-first-website/" target="_blank">!
+You can check out the website <a href="https://abel-hash.github.io/my-first-website/" target="_blank">here!

 ## Project Description